Spirituality in Psychotherapy?

 Struggling with a problem and you have been praying about it, using your faith to cope?
 Somehow, you want to express this to maybe your doctor.
-But, you feel like you would be ignored?
-Spirituality and use of it in therapy have proven to be among the best coping strategy when facing crises and difficult circumstances.
+But, do you feel like you would be ignored?
+Spirituality and its use of it in therapy have proven to be among the best coping strategy when facing crises and difficult circumstances.

 Do You Have Doubts About This?

 Ever wondered if your faith has any place outside of your religious institution or group?

 Is your spirituality or religion allowed in the secular world?

 Are you uncertain of a place for spirituality/religion in psychotherapy?

 Maybe you are in conflict about your faith and its use of it, especially in psychotherapy.